DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-29 Meeting Notes.md

 - Go through rooms and fight enemies
 - Get upgrades from the upgrade room
 - Buy stuff from the shop room
-- Eventually reach a "boos room" (that only has 1 enemy in it lol)
+- Eventually reach a "boss room" (that only has 1 enemy in it lol)
 - Keep doing that until you reach the "End of the game" room (which is currently just a placeholder room)

 The "Skeleton" of the game is taking shape, but we need to flesh it out with meaningful content.